PottuGD/frame-timer-extension/README.md

 The extension can be downloaded for Firefox from the official [Firefox Add-Ons Store](https://addons.mozilla.org/en-US/firefox/addon/frame-timer-extension/).

 Chrome users, please check the [installation guide](https://github.com/PottuGD/frame-timer-extension/wiki/Installation-guide).
+(Chrome extension is submitted for review and will be available soon.)

 ## Documentation